As a parent, you have most probably bonded with your child even before he was born.

 Being a parent of a child with special needs is indeed very challenging but your rewards will come from your kid himself when he shows you his progress, even though they are slow.

-When he calls you ” Mom,” or ” Dad, ” for the first time at 3-5 years old, then you will jump with joy.
+When he calls you ” Mom,” or ” Dad, ” for the first time at 3-5 years old or even if he’s older, then you will jump with joy.
 You know that from there, everything will just fall into place.

 You are capable of becoming the best mom or the best dad to your child with special needs and be proud of that.